caseyryan/reflect_buddy/README.md

 Unlike other serializers, **Reflect Buddy** uses [Just-in-Time](https://en.wikipedia.org/wiki/Just-in-time_compilation) compilation and does not require any pre-built models.
 Almost any regular class can be serialized/deserialized by calling just one method.

 ### Background
-The tool was originally developed as a component of my other project: [Dart Net Core API](https://github.com/caseyryan/dart_net_core_api), also inspired (to some extent) by a C# library calles [Dotnet Core API](https://dotnet.microsoft.com/en-us/apps/aspnet/apis).
+The tool was originally developed as a component of my other project: [Dart Net Core API](https://github.com/caseyryan/dart_net_core_api), also inspired (to some extent) by a C# library called [Dotnet Core API](https://dotnet.microsoft.com/en-us/apps/aspnet/apis).
 But, since it may be useful for other developments, I decided to put it in a separate package

 ### How it works
 Imagine you have some class, for example a User, which contains the typical